Sweetchuck/npm-postcss-expand-selectors/README.md

 }
 ```

-Comple the SCSS files with these options: `{ sourceComments: true, outputStyle: 'expanded' }`
+Compile the SCSS files with these options: `{ sourceComments: true, outputStyle: 'expanded' }`

 **CSS before**
 ```css